dcolthorp/lj-macro-workspace/README.md

 You should also use the repl to experiment with Clojure functions and your macros - using macroexpand-1, for example.
 If you want to reload your source file from the repl call `(use :reload-all 'macro-workshop-playground.core)` or type `quit` and `lein repl` to restart it.

+## References

+cheatsheet.pdf includes most of the basic clojure functions you'll need for the exercises.

+handout.pdf contains the workshop content.

+For a more in-depth resource, see [the ClojureDocs quick reference](http://clojuredocs.org/quickref/Clojure%20Core).

 ## License

 Copyright © 2013 Atomic Object